 There are several parks and walking and cycling trails in Gembrook.
 These include Gembrook Park (the Gembrook Flora and Fauna Reserve) as well as the J.A.C.
-Russell Park and Railway station.
+Russell Park and Gembrook Railway station.

 The trail is graded as ‘moderate’ because of a few steep sections.
 It is best not to do this walk after a rainy week as it can become muddy and slippery.
-See the Links and Further Information below for a downloadable map of the trails and further directions.
+See the Links and Further Information below for a downloadable map of the trails and further Gembrook directions.

 The park on the main street of Gembrook is right beside the Puffing Billy station and impossible to miss.
 The J.A.C.
-Russell Park is small but lovely with gravelled paths, a playground, a rotunda and a history board explaining the beginning of Gembrook village.
+Russell Park is small but lovely with graveled paths, a playground, a rotunda and a history board explaining the beginning of Gembrook village.

-Village Life: Cafes, Markets, Churches and Sculpture
+Village Life: Cafes, Markets, Churches, and Sculpture